d-miles/php-rest-service/docs/README.md

 Request and response types and their descriptions will be pulled from the PHPDoc comments of your endpoint functions.
 If no comment annotations are detected, the request and response types will default to `AnyValue`.

-?> **Note:** If you have already defined an endpoint named `/openapi.json`, it will take precedent over the internally-generated route.
+?> **NOTE** If you have already defined an endpoint named `/openapi.json`, it will take precedence over the internally-generated route.

 <!-- div:right-panel -->